Phourtie-Phour/tsfe-lp.github.io/README.md

 # Overview

-This landing page was developed at my previous company for a sensory-friendly seamless socks product.
+This landing page was developed at my previous company for an employment support service.
 It emphasizes accessibility, clarity, and a responsive layout across devices.

 # My Responsibilities